Blosterhxh/simple_lora/README.md

 This github project was aimed at providing a complete understanding of pivotal tuning for diffusion model so that one could easily understand how to tune hyperparameters depending on what he is looking for.

-This github is composed of two folders :
+This github is composed of two main folders :

 - Article summaries, which correspond to summaries of papers from the creation of styleGAN to the application of pivotal tuning to diffusion model, along with other paper that can be useful to make experiment like CLIP Double ellispoid geometry.
 They are numbered in an specific order so that they can be read one after the other.